 Emotional intelligence (EI) is a critical trait for effective leadership.

-Leaders who possess high emotional intelligence are better equipped to understand and manage their own emotions and those of others.
+Leaders with high emotional intelligence are better equipped to understand and manage their emotions and those of others.

 This enables them to build stronger relationships, inspire and motivate their team, and make well-informed decisions.

-In this guide, we’ll explore the key components of emotional intelligence at work within leadership positions and provide practical tips to enhance your EI skills.
+In this guide, we’ll explore the critical components of emotional intelligence at work within leadership positions and provide practical tips to enhance your EI skills.

 a.
 Recognize your emotions: Pay attention to your feelings and identify what triggers them.
 Understand how emotions can impact your thoughts and actions as a leader.